brandur/sorg/content/drafts/webhooks.md

 Because webhook endpoints are publicly accessible HTTP APIs, it's up to providers to build in a security scheme to ensure that an attacker can't issue malicious requests containing forged payloads.
-This is possible with a variety of techniques:
+There's a variety of common
+techniques:

 1. ***Webhook signing:*** Sign webhook payloads and send the signature via HTTP header so that users can verify it.